toddaustin07/Edge-ONVIF-Driver/README.md

 For future use to select ONVIF subscription type.
 Note that the current version of this driver supports the *WS-Basic Notifications* specification.  *Pull-Point Notifications* will be supported at a later date, which will address cases where cameras are behind a firewall or on another subnet.

 ### UserID and Password
 This is the access credentials required to access your camera, initially set up in the camera manufacturer's app.
+Note that some brands of cameras, such as Hikvision, require unique ONVIF credentials to be configured in the camera's application.
+See Hikvision notes below.
 - **Do not use camera passwords containing the characters '@' or '?'.**

 ## Device Controls screen